 Leeds Building Society customer ratings

-The table below shows how Leeds Building Society performed in our latest mortgage satisfaction survey, from application process to value for money.
+The table below shows how Leeds Building Society performed in our latest mortgage satisfaction survey,

 |Customer rating for:||Star rating|